 For most people who come into contact with physics, textbooks that land with 1,200-page whumps on desks are their only exposure to this amazingly rich and rewarding field.
 And what follows are weary struggles as the readers try to scale the awesome bulwarks of the massive tomes.
-Has no brave soul ever wanted to write a book on physics from the reader's point of view?
-One soul is up to the task, and here I come with such a book.
+What's vastly different about this physics book is that it's written from the reader's point of view.